 Up close broccoli salad with dressing stirred in

-The ingredients are simple and you can swap several things out depending on what you have on hand:
+The ingredients are simple, and several can be swapped depending on what you have on hand:

 Ingredients for broccoli grape salad with broccoli, cucumber, grapes, bacon, red onion and dressing